 Skateboarding shoes are all about function, durability, and figuring out what works best for you.
 Low-top trainers with a vintage look and flat, broad soles provide the right blend between manly style and athletic support.

 For decades, Vans and Converse have been iconic skater outfit guys mainstays.
 Still, today many athletic brands have paired up with up-and-coming skatewear designers to add new technologies and current colorways to the classic skater silhouette.

 Don't Forget Your Hoodie

 Hoodies have always been a skate style clothing must-have and an excellent choice for people who wish to check out the skater look without going overboard.
-They go with a wide range of men’s pants, including jeans, chinos, cargo pants, and cropped trousers, and may even be worn under a coat in the winter.
+They go with a wide range of men’s pants, including jeans, chinos, cargo pants for men, and cropped trousers, and may even be worn under a coat in the winter.

 They're also functional and comfy, making them ideal for everyday use.
 To achieve the appearance, all you have to do is choose a loose, thick style.
 Consider one with a logo or graphic print on the front for that additional skating touch.